-Aside from real estate, equities, and debt instruments, commodities are a prime asset class for active traders.
-Whether you’re interested in hedging risk exposure or want to speculate on future pricing fluctuations, commodity futures offer access to some of the most popular markets in the world.
+Commodities are a prime asset class for active traders.
+Whether you’re interested in hedging risk exposure or speculating on future pricing fluctuations, commodity futures offer participants some of the best trading opportunities in the world.

 What Is a Commodities Broker?